 As others like Miguel Yaksic, SJ, National Director of the Servicio Jesuita a Migrantes, have argued, tackling these myriad issues will require migration legislation that is more, not less, inclusive.
 Furthermore, it is imperative to stop the delay on debating and passing this legislation.
 With a foundation of comprehensive legislation, incremental action could more easily be taken to address the types of everyday discrimination that have seen Constanza and her family to struggle to find housing, caused Isabela to experience problems accessing healthcare, and led to the exploitation of agricultural workers.

 As a migrant destination of growing importance in Latin America, and as a member of the OECD, the next few years present Chile with a significant opportunity.
 This is the time to eschew the anti-migrant politics on the rise in the US and Europe and to lead with inclusive, intercultural, human-rights based migration policies and practices.
 There already exists some political will to advance towards these kinds of reforms, with significant support also coming from the third sector and sections of the general public.

 Now is the time to heed Constanza’s reply when I concluded our interview by asking what she would most like to see improve for migrants in Chile.
 Looking across at her little boy, she said simply, “I wish they’d show us more solidarity”.

-• All names in this post are pseudonyms used to protect the identity of research participants
+• Pseudonyms have been used to protect the identity of research participants

 • Please read our Comments Policy before commenting